St Mawgan in Pydar, Cornwall

-The interior boasts some beautiful;y carved 15th-century bench ends, a Tudor pulpit, and a late medieval screen, but the real treasure are 15th-century memorial brasses to members of the Arundell family.
+The interior boasts some beautifully carved 15th-century bench ends, a Tudor pulpit, and a late medieval screen, but the real treasure is a set of 15th-century memorial brasses to members of the Arundell family.

 Outside the church is a 15th-century lantern cross.
 One side of the lantern head is carved with a Crucifixion scene and the other with a depiction of The Annunciation.
 Also in the churchyard is a memorial in the shape of a rowing boat, commemorating a tragic incident in 1843 when ten sailors froze to death in their boat.

 A quiet Cornish village is not the place you would think to look for an Oriental garden, but just a short stroll from the centre of the village is the Japanese Garden, begun in 1991 beside a garden centre shop.
-Within the Japanese Garden is a koi pond, a Zen garden for contemplation, a bamboo grove, and a bonsai nursery.
-The garden covers almost 2 acres and is well worth a visit, if only to marvel at the wide variety of Oriental plants that thrive in the micro-climate of the sheltered Vale of Lanherne.
+Within the Japanese Garden are a koi pond, a Zen garden for contemplation, a bamboo grove, and a bonsai nursery.
+The garden covers almost two acres and is well worth a visit if only to marvel at the wide variety of Oriental plants that thrive in the micro-climate of the sheltered Vale of Lanherne.